 Then came the whirlwind of filling out immigration applications (times 6), going through everything we owned, getting passports for everyone, finding flights, researching housing and schools, and trying desperately to learn Dutch!

 We made a ton of mistakes in the process but what kind of an adventure would it be if we didn’t make a bunch of mistakes.
+You can read all about our top mistakes made when moving abroad here.

 By November we made it to the land of bikes, crazy stairs, clogs, Gouda stroopwafles, and windmills.